TautvydasD/SearchFilesWithString/README.md

-# Search Files With String
+# Search files for string task
 To test this project run command:

 ```console